UNCLASSIFIED (U)

 e.
 (U) Furnishing Information Concerning Waivers to Immigration Officers:

-(1) (U) You must furnish the following information to CBP officers when requesting concurrence in waivers of passport and visa requirements in the NIV Passport Waiver template:
+(1) (U) Furnish the following information to CBP officers when requesting concurrence in waivers of passport and visa requirements in the NIV Passport Waiver template:

 (a) (U) Applicant's full name with all aliases;